-The Mutual Society and Subsidiary Companies recognise a deferred tax liability for all temporary differences and recognise deferred tax assets for all deductible temporary differences, unused tax credits and non-applied tax losses, to the extent that it is probable that the Mutual Society holds future tax incomes allowing the application of these assets.
+The Mutual Society recognises a deferred tax liability for all temporary differences and recognises deferred tax assets for all deductible temporary differences, unused tax credits and non-applied tax losses, to the extent that it is probable that the Mutual Society holds future tax incomes allowing the application of these assets.

-At the end of each year, the recognised deferred tax assets and those that have not been previously recognised are assessed.
-According to that assessment, an asset that was previously recognised if its recovery is not likely to happen or records any previously unrecognised deferred tax assets if it is probable that it holds tax incomes that allow their application, is derecognised.
+At the end of each year, the Mutual Society assesses the recognised deferred tax assets and those that have not been previously recognised.
+According to that assessment, the Mutual Society derecognises an asset that was previously recognised if its recovery is not likely to happen or records any previously unrecognised deferred tax assets if it is probable that the Mutual Society holds tax incomes that allow their application.

 Deferred tax assets and liabilities are valuated at the expected tax rates upon reversal, in accordance with the approved current regulations, and according to the way in which it is reasonably forecast to recover or pay the deferred tax asset or liability.
-Adjustments to deferred tax assets and liabilities are charged to the consolidated profit and loss account, unless the affected deferred tax assets or liabilities have been charged or paid directly to the consolidated net equity.
+Adjustments to deferred tax assets and liabilities are charged to the profit and loss account, unless the affected deferred tax assets or liabilities have been charged or paid directly to the net equity.